thanicsamin/thanicsamin.github.io/index.md

 <div class="equalize-text">
   I'm a second-year PhD student at Indiana University in Bloomington, where I'm part of Matthias Strauch's Number Theory group.
-I earned my undergraduate degree from the Hong Kong University of Science and Technology, working under the guidance of Professor Ivan Chi Ho Ip.
+I earned my undergraduate degree from the Hong Kong University of Science and Technology, working under the guidance of Professor Ivan Chi-Ho Ip.
 Prior to that, I briefly studied Electrical Engineering at Dhaka University.
 </div>

 <div class="equalize-text">